 And even questions such as: the deeper they go into debt, does this make them more, or less, aggressive to produce goods to dump on the market?
 And: if the interest rate ticks down, is this a greater incentive to borrow more to add production capacity?

 The goods themselves are also not in the dollar.
 The dollar (or gold) is not a store of goods or the purchasing power to buy the goods.
 The value of the dollar is whatever those who produce goods will bid for it.
-And there are many, many factors that induce them to bid more, or to bid less.
+And there are many, many factors that induce them to bid more or to bid less.

 What is the Cause of the Energy Crisis in the UK?

 However, this doesn’t tell the full story.
-The way “daddy, there are people inside the TV” does not tell the full story of how Ted Lasso plays on your flatscreen.
+The way “Daddy, there are people inside the TV” does not tell the full story of how Ted Lasso plays on your flatscreen.
 There is something else going on.

-In other words, they decided that all natural gas used in the country shall be imported, and that a greater fraction of total energy consumption will be concentrated in natural gas.
+In other words, they decided that all natural gas used in the country shall be imported and that a greater fraction of total energy consumption will be concentrated in natural gas.

 This would not necessarily cause the price of energy to rise (though natural gas may be more expensive than oil or coal).
 However, it does make energy-intensive industries more vulnerable.

 In a free market, business managers seek to reduce risk by diversifying their supply chains.
 Feel-good diktats, like those in the UK, push all supply chains to depend increasingly (or solely) on one single point of failure.
-This forces managers to act against their better judgment, to concentrate their risks, and to hope that a disruptive event does not come along.
+This forces managers to act against their better judgment, concentrate on their risks, and hope that a disruptive event does not come along.

 Lockdowns and Just-in-Time Supply Chains

 Lockdown first shut down global shipping and logistics.
 Ships and containers were stranded in all the wrong places.
 Now that economies are reopening, a lot of demand that was held back has been released.
-However, manufacturing and distribution has long been in a trend to move towards just-in-time (the driver of this is monetary: the falling interest rate).
+However, manufacturing and distribution have long been in a trend to move towards just-in-time (the driver of this is monetary: the falling interest rate).

 Nobody has the capacity to produce and distribute all at once the goods that would have been purchased in a year.
-Much less after lockdown destroyed capacity at the margin.
+Much less after the lockdown destroyed capacity at the margin.
 Unlockdown causes a kind of whiplash.